We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 It is up to you what questions to answer and how much detail to go into.
 Don’t be afraid to write a really long answer, but at the same time you don’t need to write long answers.

 Our advice is simple; be honest, straightforward and to the point in your answers.

 Back to top ↑

 Doing Live CHATs

-There are also Family Chats on every Thursday of the event.
+There are also Family Chats on every Thursday of the activity.
 These evening chats allow students and their families to talk with you from home.

 The first time you log in there will already be chats to sign up to…

 - Once logged in, go to this page: imascientist.org.uk/live-chat.
 There’s also link on your profile under Live chat bookings